• Skip to primary navigation

 How to Make a Maple Latte

-This is just a quick overview, you can find more detailed instructions in the recipe card below!
+This is just a quick overview, find detailed instructions in the recipe card below!

 Real Maple Syrup